Thank you for your interest in donating to the Franklin D. Roosevelt Library and Museum.

 Hyde Park, NY 12538

-Contributions to the Franklin and Eleanor Roosevelt Institute and the Franklin D. Roosevelt Library are tax deductible to the full extent of the law.
+Contributions to the Roosevelt Institute and the Franklin D. Roosevelt Library are tax deductible.

 Membership forms a vital base of support for many of the Library’s key initiatives.
 To become a member, please visit the Roosevelt Institute website and select a level to join.
-Questions can be directed to Lauren Karagianis, Development and Communications Coordinator, at firstname.lastname@example.org or (845) 486-1970.
+Questions can be directed to Lauren Karagianis, Development Associate, at firstname.lastname@example.org or (845) 486-1970.

 Donating Items to the Museum or Archives